6 Ways to Stop Being Annoying

 Don’t think you’re hot when you’re really not.

 This advice comes from the frequently funny folks at Cracked.com.
 Sure, it’s a humor piece, but there is some truth in these words.
 People who think they’re hotter than they really are “utterly conceited and abominably clueless.”
 They essentially suffer from delusions of grandeur – imagine a typical guest on Jerry Springer.

 When you act entitled, you alienate people and build their resentment towards you.
 Even if you're the CEO of a multi-billion dollar company, you shouldn't have license to look down on anyone else or treat them poorly.
 This doesn’t mean that you should be unkind to yourself or embrace low self-esteem, it simply means, just be nice.
 But if you are unable to be nice, at the very least, just don’t be rude.

 Keep your word.

 We’re all guilty of being flaky sometimes, but I have to say, this is the quality that I found the most annoying in people.
-Breaking a promise is like saying: “You’re not worth it to me.”
+Breaking a promise is like saying “You’re not worth it to me.”

 It doesn’t matter the occasion – a date, a casual meeting, or a 10-day trip abroad – it is important to keep your word when you are making plans with another person.
 Of course, things will come up, so if you have to break plans, it's not the end of the world, but be conscientious of the other person.
 If you’re running late, let the other person know as soon as possible.
-And it's not just me that doesn't like it when you're tardy.
+And it's not just me who doesn't like it when you're tardy.

 Apparently, habitually being late is the biggest pet peeve for daters on eHarmony.